 Tim Hunter-Davies – Director and Chairperson

-Tim lives and works in Skinidin on an owner-occupied croft, part of the Glendale Estate.
+Tim lives with his young family and works in Skinidin on an owner-occupied croft, part of the Glendale Estate.
 He runs West Coast Media – a Marketing & Design agency working with businesses and organisation from across the West Coast, Islands & Highlands of Scotland.
 He enjoys working on the croft and is a member of the Free Church in Glendale.

 Clare Gray – Treasurer and Director